judasgutenberg/Esp8266_RemoteControl/README.md

 ![alt text](documentation/esp8266_map.jpg?raw=true)

 ## Automation and Conditions
 There is also an inverter-related endpoint in server.php to return live inverter information to the local remote (for now, this only works with SolArk inverters, as that is the kind I have, though they are notoriously hard to get data from).
 This inverter data is also available to a conditions-processing system that automatically turns device_features on or off depending on inverter sensor values.
 Such conditions are entered in the table management_rule in the conditions column.
-Conditions include tokens that take the form <tablename[location_id].columnName>.
+Conditions include tokens that take the form <tablename[device_id].columnName>.
 An example token would be <inverter_log[].battery_percentage>.
 A condition made with that token would be something like

 <inverter_log[].battery_percentage> > 80